State of Florida vs. J.R.M.

 This threat poses the fear of harm in the victim.
 However, there is no physical contact made between the two parties.
 The punishment is determined by the type of assault charged.

-And, in today’s political and societal climate, taking on controversial cases, including assault or battery on a law enforcement officer, you need an attorney who will approach your case with a big picture view.
+And, in today’s political and societal climate, taking on controversial cases, including assault or battery on a law enforcement officer, you need a criminal justice attorney who will approach your case with a big picture view.

-At McCulloch Law, we take on the worst time of your life and get the best possible outcome.
-Our lawyer offers premier representation to take the guesswork out of the oftentimes-convoluted law system and streamlines the process for you.
+At McCulloch Law P.A. we take on the worst time of your life and get the best possible outcome.
+Our criminal justice attorney offers premier representation to take the guesswork out of the oftentimes-convoluted law system and streamlines the process for you.
 Contact our team today to learn more about what we can do for you.

 Assault on a law enforcement officer while they are performing their lawful duty is a serious matter that can lead to more charges.
 This is a second-degree misdemeanor that can result in up to 60 days of jail time and a $500 fine or first-degree misdemeanor with up to one year and jail and a $1,000 fine.
 If the situation was deemed serious enough, it can even go to trial as a felony.